turnhq/stoplight/docs/ Screening/different-levels-of-integrations.md

 | Walter | White |

 ### Automating the background check request - Turn’s Protocol
-This integration involves the use of the [API /person/search_async](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1person~1search_async/post) endpoint.
+This integration involves the use of the [API /person/search_async](/docs/turn-api/b3A6MTYyMDg2OTQ-person-search-async) endpoint.
 You provide basic candidate details (name, email,) specify your required package, and make sure to pass the email\_candidate flag with a true value.
 Once the check is complete the results will be posted back via a webhook to the specified location provided in the callback\_url parameter.
-See [Webhooks - Background Check Results](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1fcra_check~1form/post) for details on the response.
+See [Webhooks - Background Check Results](/docs/turn-api/b3A6MTYxMDE1OTU-fcra-check-form) for details on the response.

 ### Automating the background check request - Your Protocol
-This integration also involves the[API /person/search_async](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1person~1search_async/post)endpoint.
+This integration also involves the [API /person/search_async](/docs/turn-api/b3A6MTYyMDg2OTQ-person-search-async)endpoint.
 You provide basic candidate details (name, email) specify your required package, and make sure to pass the email_candidate flag with a false value.

 In the response, look for the candidate\_consent\_url value, this will be the URL you need to present to the candidate to start their background check.

 Once the check is complete, the results will be posted back via a webhook to the specified location provided in the callback_url parameter.
-See[Webhooks - Background Check Results](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1fcra_check~1form/post)for details on the response.
+See [Webhooks - Background Check Results](/docs/turn-api/b3A6MTYxMDE1OTU-fcra-check-form)for details on the response.

 ### End to End Integration
-This integration involves the use of the[API /fcra_check/form](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1fcra_check~1form/post)endpoint, with a two step process.
-First, you need to call the[Create Check Form](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1fcra_check~1form/post)endpoint, specifying the package you want to run, and the zip code where the candidate resides.
+This integration involves the use of the [API /fcra_check/form](/docs/turn-api/b3A6MTYxMDE1OTU-fcra-check-form)endpoint, with a two step process.
+First, you need to call the [Create Check Form](/docs/turn-api/b3A6MTYxMDE1OTU-fcra-check-form) endpoint, specifying the package you want to run, and the zip code where the candidate resides.
 This won’t create a new check, but will give you directions on 1) What information to gather from the candidate and 2) All legal disclosures the candidate must agree to before running the background check.

 The first response is divided into two main sections: data and disclosures. data - Has all the inputs you should gather from the candidate disclosures - This is a list of “sections” or disclosures you should display to the candidate.
 Each section has 4 attributes: title - Main title for the section order - Numeric order in how to display the sections. checkboxes - A list of checkboxes to display to the user copy_html - An HTML containing the text to be displayed.

-Once you have gathered all user information, it’s time to call the[Submit Check Form](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1fcra_check~1form/post)endpoint, you’ll provide all user information as required in the first endpoint plus a Base64 encoded image with the signature of the candidate.
+Once you have gathered all user information, it’s time to call the [Submit Check Form](/docs/turn-api/b3A6MTYxMDE1OTU-fcra-check-form) endpoint, you’ll provide all user information as required in the first endpoint plus a Base64 encoded image with the signature of the candidate.

 Once the check is complete the results will be posted back via a webhook to the specified location provided in the callback_url parameter.
-See[Webhooks - Background Check Results](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1fcra_check~1form/post)for details on the response.
+See [Webhooks - Background Check Results](/docs/turn-api/b3A6MTYxMDE1OTU-fcra-check-form) for details on the response.

 ### Query Endpoints
 There might be a case where you need to poll the specific status/contents of a background check.
 We have two endpoints which will be useful depending on your use case: Candidate Status and Candidate Details.